-Kufa Medical Journal is so keen to research misconduct and uses all means available to prevent publishing miscounted research.
-Though there is no standard definition of research misconduct, the Council of Editors defines research misconduct broadly in three categories of action and conducts.
-KMJ uses this definition while dealing with this issue and follows strictly the COPE follow chart in dealing with research misconduct.
-In addition, for each component of the research misconduct, KMJ has many assurance policies as follows
+Kufa Journal of Arts is very painstaking towards scientific research misconduct and tracks all available means to prevent the spread of this erroneous phenomenon.
+Although there is no standard definition of research misconduct, the Council of Science Editors defines research misconduct broadly in three categories of actions and behaviors.
+Kufa Journal of Arts uses this definition of misconduct in handling this issue and strictly follows the Scientific Publication Ethics (COPE) in dealing with research misconduct, as follows:

 1- Mishandling of research subjects.

 2- Forging and fabricating data.

 The most prominent examples of scientific misconduct could be:

 - Violation the research ethical standards: failure to adhere to the correct scientific standards and criteria set by the journal for writing research care for the human aspect.